HugoChenel/hugochenel.github.io/_pages/Biohacking.md

 To support healthy blood sugar levels and reduce the impact of carb rich meals, it’s interesting to include compounds known to control blood sugar spikes (cinnamon, berberine, C3G, ACV, fenugreek and bitter melon).
 They greatly help regulate glucose absorption and reduce insulin spikes, ultimately improving metabolic health when taken with carb heavy meals.

+### Water intake
+I drink **molecular hydrogen (H₂) water**, which is infused with hydrogen gas to deliver specific health benefits beyond basic hydration.
+Molecular hydrogen acts as a therapeutic antioxidant and offers several unique advantages.
+It neutralizes harmful free radicals like hydroxyl radicals without disrupting essential redox signaling.
+Molecular hydrogen also acts as a regulator of the body’s natural antioxidant systems.
+It upregulates the production of enzymes like glutathione peroxidase, superoxide dismutase (SOD) and catalase, which are critical for combating oxidative stress at the cellular level.

 ### Foods and drinks I avoid
 I steer clear of anything that could trigger inflammatory response or has been proved to have negative impact on my health based on my biomarkers, including:
 - **Oils & fats**: Avoid hydrogenated oils, canola, corn, soybean oils and PUFA.
 Trans fats are literally poison, they are incorporated into cell membrane phospholipids and change their function.
 These oils are highly processed (oxidize easily) and can promote inflammation.